SacredSkull/north-east-charity-events/README.md

 - To view the site you go to http://localhost:8080  (for testing)
 - You may be told to occasionally run *upgrade.bat*.
 - If you have trouble, run *reset.bat*.
-- After you commit, <del>Jenkins</del> Phil will load your new changes and give them a spin to see if they work - results on Slack!

 ## Stuff you need to know
 ### Frontend